ToNyOyO/veeva-approved-email-package-manager/README.md

 |   |—— template/
 ```

+This will create an empty template file for you, and the associated image folder for that template.

-It's up to you to make your own html files.
-The template filename doesn't matter, anything will do as long as it's a sensible file name.
+The template filename doesn't actually matter so rename it if you like; anything will do as long as it's a sensible file name. *DO NOT* change the name of the template image folder.
+It *must* be called `template`.

 When adding images for a fragment, you need to put those images in a folder with the fragment name.
 The image name doesn't matter: